-This is the second of three articles making up a report from my trip to Uganda, you can find the first part by clicking the link below:
+This is the second of three articles making up a report from my trip to Uganda, you can find the first and third parts by clicking the link below:

 After a divine night’s sleep and a feast of a hot breakfast at Baker’s Lodge, it was unfortunately time to get back on the road.
 We had a long distance to cover and with the gargantuan road-building taking place all over this part of Uganda there was no way to tell how long it would take us to reach Fort Portal and then on to Kibale Forest.